 Erik G. Abrahamson, Senior Partner

-Experienced Injury Attorneys Serving Dog Bite Victims Throughout Tampa and all of Florida
+Experienced Tampa Dog Bite Lawyers Serving Dog Bite Victims Throughout Florida

 While walking in your neighborhood, on the sidewalk downtown, or on the boardwalk at the beach, the last thing you expect is to be attacked by a dog.
 You expect dog owners to control their pets – to keep them on a leash in public and to keep them fenced in at their homes.